How to Manage Pests

 Adult bean thrips have a uniformly dark, grayish black body.
 Their forewings have two dark and two pale bands, and (visible under magnification) the legs and antennae are also banded light and dark.

-Bean thrips is a problem in the San Joaquin Valley and interior districts of southern California only because it can contaminate the navels of navel oranges and is a concern to some trading partners.
+Bean thrips is a problem in the San Joaquin Valley and interior districts of Southern California only because it can contaminate the navels of navel oranges and sometimes mandarins, and is a concern to some trading partners.
 Bean thrips migrates into groves in fall, when its weed hosts die or field crops it infests are harvested.
 Bean thrips enter the navel of oranges, where they overwinter and contaminate harvested fruit.
 This quarantined pest causes infested fruit to be fumigated with methyl bromide by some foreign countries.
 Bean thrips does not directly damage fruit or reproduce on citrus.

 Keep orchards and bordering areas free of weed hosts to reduce bean thrips movement to citrus fruit.
 Where host crops (alfalfa, beans, cotton, grape, lettuce, and tomato) are grown nearby, navels are at increased risk from contamination by bean thrips.
 Weed hosts include filaree, malva, prickly lettuce, Russian thistle, sowthistle, tree tobacco, and grasses, especially perennial grasses.

 Monitoring and Treatment Decisions

 Protocols have been established for growers to export navel oranges free of bean thrips.
 For information on current protocols see the California Citrus Quality Council (CCQC) website.
 Be sure to read over all of the conditions of the current protocol as it is revised yearly.